ABS – Cooperation at eye level

-The results will be validated in an international stakeholder workshop.
-The project started in January 2024 and is expected to be completed in March 2026.
+The results will be validated through an international stakeholder workshop.
+The project started in January 2024 and is scheduled to be completed in March 2026.

 More information about the project